 - Verification of disability will allow the SNAC to determine, on a case-by-case basis, if additional adjustments in the educational program, such as the use of nontraditional training sites, could be utilized if acceptable to the student.

 - The denial of a student's request for accommodations will occur only after the SNAC has met to discuss the request.
 The Chair of the SNAC will notify the student, in writing, if accommodations are denied, and will review the decision with the student.
 The School of Pharmacy and Health Professions is required to make reasonable accommodations that do not affect the substance of the educational program or compromise educational standards.

 Responsibilities of the Individual Members of SNAC

 The Assistant/Associate Dean for Academic Affairs or the Assistant/Associate Dean for Student Affairs shall serve as the Chair of the SNAC, coordinate the efforts of the SNAC, and schedule meetings of SNAC when a newly-admitted student has made a request for educational or clinical accommodations.
-It shall be the responsibility of the Chair of the SNAC to inform the student of his/her responsibility to provide the Coordinator of Services for Students with Disabilities with verification of the disability, and the need to complete a Needs Assessment.
+It shall be the responsibility of the Chair of the SNAC to inform the student of his/her responsibility to provide the Director of the Office of Disability Accommodations with verification of the disability, and the need to complete a Needs Assessment.
 A copy of the verification will be provided to the Chair of the SNAC when necessary.